-My research interests have led me to work with the North Korean defector community as a means of fostering greater information exchange between the DPRK and wider world.
-I was involved in launching the BBC World Service in North Korea, forming part of a team interviewing North and South Koreans residing in the UK.
-I am a fluent speaker of Mandarin Chinese, Korean, and French, and use my language skills in my research to develop greater understanding of local-level identity-based politics from the perspective of the region under investigation.
+My research interests have led me to work with the North Korean defector community in South Korea and the UK, and I was involved in launching the BBC World Service in North Korea.
+I am a fluent speaker of Mandarin Chinese, Korean, and French.

 Teaching specialism, interests and experience